 The above years are based on The Center for Generational Kinetics research and vary for non-Western countries.

 Why are people put into age groups?

 People that fall into a specific age group often have similarities with others that fall into the same group.
 By classifying these groups, companies and other people can make general assumptions about them and give them more relevant information and advertisements.
-For example, a baby boomer is not likely going to be interested in Snapchat and wouldn't want to read about Snapchat tips or see ads for the service.
+For example, a baby boomer is not likely to be interested in Snapchat and wouldn't want to read about Snapchat tips or see ads.
 By knowing if someone is a baby boomer, a company could give them more relevant information that would interest them.